-- Start by going to System Preferences via the Apple menu.
+- Start by going to System Settings via the Apple menu.

 - Click on Keyboards in the left sidebar.

-- Now select → switch to → and click in the left section.
+- Click the button and switch to the section.
 In this window, you will find a list of all the shortcuts that you already have.

 - In order to create a new shortcut, click on the icon.